hyperledger/fabric/docs/source/chaincode4noah.md

 signatures from one or two organizations, a majority of channel members still need to approve the chaincode definition according to the default policy.
 When committing a channel definition, you need to target enough peer organizations in the channel to satisfy your LifecycleEndorsement policy.
+You can learn more about the Fabric chaincode lifecycle policies in the [Policies concept topic](policies/policies.html).

 You can also set the ``Channel/Application/LifecycleEndorsement`` policy to be a signature policy and explicitly specify the set of organizations on the channel